 In addition to helping your heart, you’ll be helping your wallet as you avoid costly trips to local restaurants for lunch.

 Lean protein and fresh vegetables are as key to a great dinner as they are to your heart-healthy lunch.
 A few steps can keep your dinner as heart-focused as your other meals.

 Consider choosing a plant-based menu at least a couple times each week.
-Dr. Derek Anderson, one of Adventist Health Portland’s primary care physicians, offers a recipe for vegan risotto that will have you shouting, “Mangia!”
+Try this recipe for vegan risotto that will have you shouting, “Mangia!”

 Pick your protein carefully.
 Plant-based proteins — like beans combined with whole grains — are a great way to reward your heart for a job well-done.
 Or choose baked cold-water fish or skinless chicken breasts and skip the fried foods.